-Expediency is no excuse to dump snow in water, said Anthony Iarrapino, an attorney with the environmental group the Conservation Law Foundation.
+Expediency is no excuse to dump snow into water, said Anthony Iarrapino, an attorney with the Conservation Law Foundation, an environmental group.
 The pollution problems are so severe that it should be considered only if there’s really no other option.

 Still, he conceded, “if the snow continues as it is, you may be reaching that tipping point.”